eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

   - Proposed name for the cluster profile: **minikube-$USER**
   - Proposed name for the umbrella namespace: **umbrella-$USER** ​

-- Ensure you are using the option **-p**, everytime you calling minikube ​
+- Ensure you are using the option **-p**, every time you calling minikube ​

 ```bash
 minikube –p minikube-$USER <command> <options>                             ​
 ```

-Ensure you are using the option **–n**, everytime you calling helm​
+Ensure you are using the option **–n**, every time you calling helm​

 ```bash
 helm <command> <options> –n umbrella-$USER                              ​